 If you have low oil pressure and suspect that you have the wrong oil in your car, check your repair manual of what oil you should have and make an oil and oil filter change.

 If your oil level is correct, and you are sure that the oil type is correct, the most common cause of low oil pressure is too much dirt in the pickup to the oil pump.

 Normally the oil pump takes the oil from the bottom of the oil pan from a pipe.
 Before that pipe, there is often a net that will prevent any big metal pieces from going through the oil pump.

 That filter/net could catch a lot of dirt and may have to be cleaned.
 To check this, you have to remove the oil pan from your vehicle and inspect the oil pickup.

-If the oil pickup filter looks fine there could be a damage to your oil pump.
-To diagnose if your oil pump is damaged is not very easy and often pretty hard to replace the oil pump.
-If you are lucky the oil pump is fitted inside the oil pump with a chain to the crankshaft and then it is much easier to replace.
+If the oil pickup filter looks fine, there could be some damage to your oil pump.
+Diagnosing whether your oil pump is damaged is not very easy, and it’s often pretty hard to replace the oil pump.
+If you are lucky, the oil pump is fitted inside the oil pan with a chain to the crankshaft, and then it is much easier to replace.

-If you are not familiar with cars you should let a mechanic diagnose to see if it’s a faulty oil pump.
-Ask your authorized dealer or check your repair manual to find where the oil pump is located and how hard it is to replace it.
+If you are not familiar with cars, you should let a mechanic diagnose the issue to see if it’s a faulty oil pump.
+Ask your authorized dealer or check your repair manual to find out where the oil pump is located and how hard it is to replace it.

 5. An internal oil leak or damaged bearings